 19.745599060592102

-As you can see above, the \(Q\) and \(R\) factors produced by Gram-Schmidt do have the property that \(QR \approx A\).
+As you can see above, the \(Q\) and \(R\) factors produced by the Gram-Schmidt algorithm do have the property that \(QR \approx A\).
 However, \(Q\) is far from orthogonal.
 (Recall that LA.norm computes the Frobenius norm introduced previously.)

 On the other hand, Householder reflections perform much better in that respect as we show next.
 Here we use the implementation of Householder transformations in numpy.linalg.qr.